Module 3: Multi-agent orchestration

 pulumi up

-This takes longer than Module 1 since two Docker images are being built sequentially.
+This takes a while - two Docker images are built sequentially in CodeBuild.
 Expect 10-15 minutes.
 You’ll see the specialist build start and complete before the orchestrator build begins.

 Step 8: Test